RhysTyler112/Back-End-Development-Project/TESTING.md

 ## WAVE Accessibility Checker

-<summary>Homepage - No errors or contrast errors, two alerts for redundant links as Home link is present in both Nav logo and Nav link, one with 2 classes with the same name, this is needed as they are on differnt days.
+<summary>Homepage - No errors or contrast errors, two alerts for redundant links as Home link is present in both Nav logo and Nav link, one with 2 classes with the same name, this is needed as they are on different days.
 </summary>
 <br>
 <img src="static/README/wave/homepage-wave.png">
 <br>
-<summary>Register - No errors, 1 contrast error, seems to be the colour of the text for the sign up link, I beleive this is easy to see but will look to darken in future updates.
+<summary>Register - No errors, 1 contrast error, seems to be the colour of the text for the sign up link, I believe this is easy to see but will look to darken in future updates.
 Same alerts as Homepage.</summary>
 <br>
 <img src="static/README/wave/signup-wave.png">
 <br>
-<summary>Log In - No errors, same contrast and alertes as register.</summary>
+<summary>Log In - No errors, same contrast and alerts as register.</summary>
 <br>
 <img src="static/README/wave/signin-wave.png">
 <br>
 <summary>My Bookings -  No errors or contrast errors.
-Same errors as homepaage.</summary>
+Same errors as homepage.</summary>
 <br>
 <img src="static/README/wave/my-bookings-wave.png">
 <br>